dotrey/cursed-kanji/doc/_devlog.md

 # Devlog

+## 2020-07-07
+- Added dedicated `gh-pages` branch for optimized website version with bundles js and css files

 ## 2020-07-05
 - Added option to select single symbol for detail view
 - Added vivus.js for animated svgs